google/gnxi/oc_config_validate/docs/testclasses.md

 ####  `telemetry_sample.CheckLeafsFromList`

-In addition to the default checks of the module, this test checks that the subscription updates have all have the expected paths in the responses.
+In addition to the default checks of the module, this test checks that the subscription updates have all the expected paths in the responses.

 E.g:
 Suppose the test is subscribing to an xpath `/<root>/<container>`, with